Selling Call Option What is Writing/Sell Call Options in Share Market?

 Previously we discussed the significance of selecting the right strike price in options trading.
 As we continue through this module, we will take a deeper dive into this concept.

-Let’s now go through the same exercise previously done to understand the Profit & Loss (P&L) profile of the call option seller, and make the essential generalizations.
+Let’s now go through the same exercise previously done to understand the Profit & Loss (P&L) profile of the call option seller, and make the essential generalisations.
 The idea of an intrinsic value of the option discussed in that chapter still applies here.

-Before we move on to analyse the table, it is important to highlight that
+Before we move on to analyse the table, it is important to highlight that:

-Now that you are familiar with the table, let us take a closer look and make some generalisations, keeping in mind the strike price of 3000.
+Now that you are familiar with the table, let us take a closer look and make some generalisations, keeping in mind the strike price of 2,850:

-1. The maximum potential profit for the call option seller is limited to the premium received, as long as the spot rate remains equal to or lower than the strike price.
+The maximum potential profit for the call option seller is limited to the premium received, as long as the spot rate remains equal to or lower than the strike price.

-1. The option writer starts to incur losses as soon as the spot price exceeds the strike price, and the gap between these two prices determines the severity of the losses.
+The option writer starts to incur losses as soon as the spot price exceeds the strike price, and the gap between these two prices determines the severity of the losses.

 P&L = Premium – Max [0, (Spot Price – Strike Price)]